Economic and Political Overview

 Legislative Power

 The legislature is unicameral in Venezuela.
-The parliament, called National Assembly, made up of a variable number of members (277 seats currently) elected by popular vote to serve five-year terms.
+The parliament, called the National Assembly, is made up of a variable number of members (277 seats currently) elected by popular vote to serve five-year terms.
 Three seats are reserved for the indigenous peoples of Venezuela.
 Legislative power is vested only in the National Assembly.
 The President has the power to veto acts of the National Assembly which, in turn, a simple majority of the Assembly can override.
 However, the President can also dissolve the National Assembly under certain conditions.

 Indicator of Freedom of the Press